erasmus-without-paper/ewp-specs-architecture/README.md

 However, it's worth noting that `X` will not necessarily be required to actually *send* the notifications (even if all other EWP Hosts are ready to receive them).
-Server implementers MAY choose to implement only a subset of push notifications, or even not implement them at all (thus forcing the other side to periodically pull the data instead). **The possibility of network failures and programming errors are also valid issues to expect.**
+In EWP, we allow client implementers to implement only a subset of push notifications, or even not implement them at all (thus forcing the other side to periodically pull the data instead). **There's also the possibility of network failures and programming errors - you should always be prepared for such things.**

-This means that - as a client - you MUST NOT truly rely that implementing CNR APIs is sufficient to keep your copy of the data up-to-date.
+All this means that - as the notification receiver - you MUST NOT assume that implementing CNR APIs is sufficient to keep your copy of the data up-to-date.
 You SHOULD either:

  * Avoid storing the data permanently (i.e. avoid keeping it in the database).
    Instead, you might want to *cache it*, and clear the cache after some time,